foundata/guidelines/README.md

 This project is licensed under the [Creative Commons Attribution Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/deed) license, see [`LICENSES/CC-BY-SA-4.0.txt`](./LICENSES/CC-BY-SA-4.0.txt) for the full text.

 The [`REUSE.toml`](REUSE.toml) file provides detailed licensing and copyright information in a human- and machine-readable format.
-This includes parts that may be subject to different licensing or usage terms, such as third party components.
-The repository conforms to the [REUSE specification](https://reuse.software/spec/), you can use [`reuse spdx`](https://reuse.readthedocs.io/en/latest/readme.html#cli) to create a [SPDX software bill of materials (SBOM)](https://en.wikipedia.org/wiki/Software_Package_Data_Exchange).
+This includes parts that may be subject to different licensing or usage terms, such as third-party components.
+The repository conforms to the [REUSE specification](https://reuse.software/spec/).
+You can use [`reuse spdx`](https://reuse.readthedocs.io/en/latest/readme.html#cli) to create a [SPDX software bill of materials (SBOM)](https://en.wikipedia.org/wiki/Software_Package_Data_Exchange).
 <!--REUSE-IgnoreEnd-->

 [![REUSE status](https://api.reuse.software/badge/github.com/foundata/guidelines)](https://api.reuse.software/info/github.com/foundata/guidelines)